Eziorsu: A schedule of Eziorsu kings

-Eziorsu Annual Summit
+Eziorsu annual summit

 The first ever summit tagged "Eziorsu Maiden Summit 2017" was held in the community on 28 December 2017 under the distinguished chairmanship of Sir Clifford Udeogwu.

 The summit theme was “Eziorsu in Transition: Seeking a Roadmap for Peace and Sustainable Development” with an exposѐ done by Barr.
 Stephen Ifeanyichukwu Abiaziem (SP).
 Other sub-themes highlighted with their presenters were: